BOX - Perpetual Access

 - Click the 3 dot ellipsis next to the resource account

 NOTE: Co-Owners may do almost everything an Owner can do; they cannot MOVE the parent folder nor perform certain minor folder settings rarely needed (add private collaborators; restrict collaborators; restrict commenting; restrict shared-link access).
-Most folders do not need this; it is a good practice to have a Co-Owner in the folder.
+Most folders do not need this; a best practice is to have a Co-Owner in the parent folder to denote who "manages" the folder.

 Folders with ongoing business data should be owned by a resource account, not an individual account.
 Perpetual ownership is the key to perpetual access.